jmstevers/templix/README.md

 templix list
 ```

 This will display a list of all the templates available in the `TEMPLATES` directory.
-You can set the path templix looks at by passing the `--templates-path` argument.
+You can set the path to the templates by passing the `--templates-path` argument.

 ## License